QuChunhe/study/Maths.md

 the data, and (4) analyzing the data, interpreting the analyses, and communicating the results.

+someone has defined the problem to be examined (Step 1), developed a plan for collecting data to address the problem (Step 2), and summarized the data and prepared the data for analysis (Step 3).
+Then following the analysis of the data, the results of the analysis must be interpreted and communicated either verbally or in written form to the intended audience (Step 4).

 # Bayesian Statistics

 Bradley P. Carlin and Thomas A. Louis,  Bayesian Methods for Data Analysis third edition, Taylor & Francis Group 2009